 CPU: Quad-core Intel Core i5 – octa-core Intel Core i9 | Graphics: Up to NVIDIA Quadro P2000 | RAM: Up to 64GB | Screen: 15.6-inch, (3840 x 2160) IPS | Storage: Up to 2TB SSD | SD card slot: Yes | Thunderbolt 3: Yes

 The HP ZBook Studio is the option for an editor who needs maxed-out specs, portability and versatility.
-It’s the only laptop on our list to climb up to 64GB RAM, and is one of a handful to offer 2TB storage and Intel Core i9 power.
+It’s one of a select few laptops to have 64GB RAM option, and this is supplemented by a healthy 2TB of storage and Intel Core i9 power.

 Its screen folds back over itself to deliver a tablet form factor, and thanks to the Wacom digitizer under the display the included pen delivers 4096 levels of pressure sensitivity – perfect for anyone who needs to illustrate elements of their video edits or animations.